ahrefs/atd/doc/atdgen.rst

 -  JSON tuples in standard JSON (``atdgen -j -j-std``) use the array notation e.g. ``["ABC", 123]``.
 Yojson also provides a specific syntax for tuples using parentheses, e.g. ``("ABC", 123)``.
--  Types defined as abstractare defined in another module.
+-  Types defined as abstract are defined in another module.

 ATD Annotations
 ===============